 If you’re after some beach time again, pay a visit to St Lucia, a small village between the Indian Ocean and the St Lucia Estuary.
 From here you can visit the Isimangaliso Wetland Park with the stunning Cape Vidal beach.
 THE thing to do however is to take a boat ride on the estuary to admire the hippo population.
 You’ll see warning signs all over the village: the hippos come on land during the night looking for food, so be careful!

 9/ Wildlife galore at the Hluhluwe-Imfolozi Game Reserve

 The most popular game reserve after Kruger and rightly so!
 The park is enormous and you can easily spend 3 days here, looking for elephants, lions, rhinos, hyenas, giraffes, … I stayed in the Imfolozi part and that’s where I spotted most of the animals.
 Nothing beats waking up at night because a warthog and hyena are rummaging through the bin next to your safari tent!

 I mostly self-drove, but also did an early morning walk with a ranger, it makes you feel very vulnerable walking through these vast lands, not knowing what you will encounter next!

 Everybody told me that Jo’Burg is not worth visiting, but since I was flying out of there, I though I might as well have a look.
-I only had time to do a 4-hour cycle ride in Soweto, but definitely want to come back to learn more about the interesting history of the place!
+I ended up staying a few days and absolutely loved it!
+There are plenty of things to do in Johannesburg:

 One month in South Africa was an eye-opener.
 Modern cities like Cape Town seem like worlds away from the traditional Xhosa villages.
 The gap between rich and poor is very present and despite Mandela’s dream, there is still a lot of work to do to make the country a true “Rainbow nation”.